Skip to content

 Shop Long Reach Indicators

-Why We Recommend Propoint Wheel Nut Indicators
+Why We Recommend Checkpoint Wheel Nut Indicators

 If your vehicles have wheel trims or nut rings fitted, we would always recommend long reach indicators, so you can keep the benefits of both style and safety.